BACON8ER-GAMER/PTW_320_Alpha_Project/README.md

 ## Instructions

+Ready to get started building your website using AI vibe coding?
+Follow the instructions below to start making your dream website a reality!

 ### Step 1: The Idea

 Every website starts from a simple idea.
 The very first thing you should do is think about what you want your website to be.
 Brainstorm and write out different ideas, draw what you want it to look like, let your imagination roam free.
 The internet is your canvas!
 If it's for a school project, think about the different aspects that need to be included in the assignment.